mosaic-hgw/Docker/image/debian/README.md

 - `cascade` like `service` but also stops all other services as soon as a service ends
 - `external` like `service` but does not restart an ended service nor does it stop the others

+The `MOS_WAIT_FOR_PORTS` variable holds a comma- or semicolon-separated list of endpoints in the form: `host:port[:timeout]`
+- `host` hostname or IP to check
+- `port` TCP port to connect to
+- `timeout` (optional) seconds to wait before giving up (default 300)

-The `MOS_SHUTDOWN_DELAY` variable defines the duration, in seconds, after which all services should be gracefully terminated.
+The `MOS_SHUTDOWN_DELAY` variable defines the duration, in seconds, after which all services should be gracefully terminated.\
-The `MOS_INCLUDE_PROCESSES` variable can contain a regular expression that includes one or more processes to be started by name.
+The `MOS_INCLUDE_PROCESSES` variable can contain a regular expression that includes one or more processes to be started by name.\
 The variable `MOS_EXCLUDE_PROCESSES` does exactly the opposite.
 It ignores processes that match the regular expression.

 ## Relevant Entrypoints